Living Out of a Backpack: My Db Backpack Review

 Db Rucksacks: Who They Are

-Db make award-winning travel gear, from backpacks to duffels, from wheeled luggage to sports equipment, Db has got you covered.
+Db make award-winning travel gear.
+From backpacks to duffels, from wheeled luggage to sports equipment, Db has got you covered.
 Originally called 'Douchebags' (thanks to a suggestion from the community) they are now known just as 'Db' - and it can mean anything you want it to mean: 'DreamBigger' and 'DeepBreathing' are a couple of their suggestions and they encourage you to think of your own.
 I tried hard and came up with 'DanceBold'.
 (I'm not renowned for my naming abilities.)

 db journey review